 Test information function

 The test information function (TIF) is a measure of reliability based in IRT which is conditional on levels of the ability parameter (θ).
 This function is a result of an additive combination of item’s reliabilities, thus penalizing inventories with a smaller number of items.
-Consequently, the original version of the DIPSI yields higher information than the brief version at every level of the ability parameter, as reported in Figure 1.
-Nonetheless, we have also included a curve representing the original version but controlling for the number of items and thirty curves for a random selection of 98 items.
-We have included them in order to obtain a benchmark for comparing the short version with other same-length alternatives.
+Consequently, the original version of the DIPSI yields higher information than the brief version at every level of the ability parameter.
+An example can be found in Figure 1, where a TIF of the items that belong to the dimension compulsivity is presented for both the original DIPSI and the DIPSI-B. In addition, we have included a curve representing the original version but controlling for the number of items and ten curves for a random selection of 10 items- the number of items which cover this dimension in the DIPSI-B. We have included them in order to obtain a benchmark for comparing the short version with other same-length alternatives.
 It can be noted that the brief DIPSI outperforms this benchmark, specially at the mid and high levels of the θ parameter.
-We are aware, however, that a TIF of the whole test is not really representative of each scale’s reliability, and the only reason for Figure 1 to be portrayed here is to give an overall impression of the compared reliability between the original and the brief version.
-Plots representing TIFs at the scale level were not included here due to space limits but can be found in the supplementary materials.
+TIFs of the other four dimensions, as well as TIFs for each individual facet were not included here due to space limits but can be found in the supplementary materials.

 --- INSERT FIGURE 1 AROUND HERE ---